Skip to content

 Shovels and spades

 Every landscaper needs a trusty shovel (or several) to get the job done.
-Look for a flat-bladed spade for edging, cutting, and planting, as well as a round or pointed-blade shovel for digging.
+Look for a flat-bladed spade for edging, cutting, and planting, and a round or pointed-blade shovel for digging.

-Get a snow shovel if you decide to offer winter landscaping services.
-Whatever shovel you choose, just make sure it’s the right height for you.
+If you decide to offer winter landscaping services, get a snow shovel.
+Whatever shovel you choose, make sure it’s the right height for you.

 Cost: $40+ ($20+ each)